AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 ### Listing all patients : `list`

 Shows a list of all patients in CLInic.
+Each patient is displayed with an index number (1, 2, 3, ...) that can be used with other commands like `view`, `edit`, `delete`, `med`, `log`, and `display`.

 Format: `list`

 ### Viewing a patient : `view`

-Views the specified patient details from CLInic (includes name, phone, email, address, doctor, tags).
+Views the specified patient details from CLInic (includes name, phone, email, address, doctor, tags, and medicines).

 Format: `view INDEX`